How To Avoid Acne From Wearing Face Masks

 If your face mask is reusable, you should wash it as soon as you take it off.

-For non-reusable masks, simply throw them away after using it.
+For non-reusable masks, dispose of them after use.

-By doing this you are reducing the risk of spreading germs and helping your skin from breaking out further.
+By doing this, you are reducing the risk of spreading germs and helping your skin from breaking out further.
 It is a good idea to have at least two face masks.
-This way, you will always have a fresh face mask if one is in the wash.
+This way, you will always have a fresh face mask on hand, even if one is in the wash.

 If your mask is washable, your choice of detergent matters.
 Consider washing your face mask in non-bio detergent if you have sensitive skin.

-Make sure you let your mask dry out after every wear and then wash it to remove any sweat and dirt trapped inside.
+Make sure to let your mask dry completely after every wear and then wash it to remove any sweat and dirt that may have been trapped inside.

-Please also be mindful that when you are wearing a face mask you do not touch it throughout the day as germs on the mask could then be passed onto your hands.
+Please also be mindful that when wearing a face mask, avoid touching it throughout the day, as germs on the mask could be passed onto your hands.

 Apply moisturiser before wearing your face mask

-Moisturiser keeps your skin hydrated and acts like a barrier to friction from your face mask.
+Moisturiser keeps your skin hydrated and acts as a barrier to friction from your face mask.

-Apply the moisturiser around your mouth and nose area and anywhere the face mask is likely to rub your skin, to help form a barrier.
+Apply the moisturiser around your mouth and nose area, as well as anywhere the face mask is likely to rub against your skin, to help form a barrier.

 Remove any make-up as soon as you take off your face mask

 If you are wearing make-up, make sure you remove it as soon as you take your face mask off.
-As the mask has been on top of the skin for however long it may clog your pores.
+As the mask has been on your skin for however long, it may clog your pores.

-Wash your face thoroughly once you take the face mask off to remove unwanted bacteria, dirt and dust particles, which can all cause irritation and sensitivity.
+Wash your face thoroughly once you remove the face mask to remove unwanted bacteria, dirt, and dust particles, which can all cause irritation and sensitivity.

 It is also important to pat your face dry with a towel rather than rubbing your skin.
 This prevents unnecessary friction, which can irritate the skin and exacerbate symptoms further.